GleiAzevedo/DVM-Car-Dataset/README.md

 # Key Questions Explored

-1 - Quantity of brands and how many models per brand:
+1 - Number of brands and how many models per brand:

 ```
 SELECT COUNT(DISTINCT Automaker_ID) AS [Brands]